zestsoftware/jquery.pyproxy/jquery/pyproxy/ROADMAP.rst

  - tests for the Django specifics (there should only be the @jquery decoarator).

- - extract sub functions to ease unit testing.
+ - extract sub functions to ease unit testing. [done]

  - tests for the jQuery plugin itself.